Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 To see details on the template parameters for the Matrix Multiply, see :ref:`API_REFERENCE`.

-NOTE: Maximum matrix dimensions per kernel.
+.. note:: Maximum matrix dimensions per kernel.

-Maximum memory accessible by an AIE kernel is 32kB x 4 for AIE.
+The maximum memory accessible by an AIE kernel is 32 kB x 4 for AIE.
 The maximum matrix dimensions per kernel is limited by the memory requirements and how much memory is available.
 A matrix_mult design needs to allocate memory for the following:

-* Window Size A =  Input matrix A of size P_DIM_A x P_DIM_AB x sizeof(T_DATA_A).
+* Window Size A: Input matrix A of size P_DIM_A x P_DIM_AB x sizeof(T_DATA_A).

-* Window Size B =  Input matrix B of size P_DIM_B x P_DIM_AB x sizeof(T_DATA_B).
+* Window Size B: Input matrix B of size P_DIM_B x P_DIM_AB x sizeof(T_DATA_B).

-* Window Size Out = Output matrix of size P_DIM_A x P_DIM_B x sizeof(T_DATA_OUT).
+* Window Size Out: Output matrix of size P_DIM_A x P_DIM_B x sizeof(T_DATA_OUT).

-Optionally, depending on whether we use the tiling/detiling feature of the element we have need:
+Optionally, depending on whether you use the tiling/detiling feature of the element, you need:

-* If Matrix A needs to be tiled - add memory of Window Size A
+* If Matrix A needs to be tiled: Add memory of Window Size A.

-* If Matrix B needs to be tiled - add memory of Window Size B
+* If Matrix B needs to be tiled: Add memory of Window Size B.

-* If Output matrix needs to be detiled - add memory of Window Size Out
+* If Output matrix needs to be detiled: Add memory of Window Size Out.

 Further, if these buffers are ping-pong buffers, their memory requirement doubles in size.
-We can reduce this factor by using the single_buffer constraint on the buffer.
+You can reduce this factor by using the single_buffer constraint on the buffer.
-Apart from these, the program also needs some system memory to run which has been empirically observed to occupy around 2.5kB.
+Apart from these, the program also needs some system memory to run which has been empirically observed to occupy around 2.5 kB.

-To get around issues of memory requirements too large to fit in a single kernel, increase the value of TP_CASC_LEN to split the dimension P_DIM_AB over multiple kernels.
+To get around issues of memory requirements too large to fit in a single kernel, increase the value of ``TP_CASC_LEN`` to split the dimension P_DIM_AB over multiple kernels.

 ~~~~~~~~~~~~~~~~
-Access functions
+Access Functions
 ~~~~~~~~~~~~~~~~

 To see details on the access functions for the Matrix Multiply, see :ref:`API_REFERENCE`.